 I celebrate with great pride the achievements of every student who joined the lab and took their projects to successful defense.

-Alexis carried out bioinformatics analysis of iron-sulfur metalloproteins and metalloenzymes, identified peptide sequences and synthesized0[4Fe-4S] maquetters.
+Alexis carried out bioinformatics analysis of iron-sulfur metalloproteins and metalloenzymes, identified peptide sequences and synthesized [4Fe-4S] maquetters.
 She was co-advised with Prof. Eric Boyd, MSU; funded by NSF CLP and DOE EPSCoR.
-She is continuing her graduate studies in bioinformatics/microbiology.

-Garrett was involved in chemical synthesis of [4Fe-4S]-maquettes and their spectroscopic characterization.He was co-advised with Research Professor Eric Shepard, Ph.D.; funded by NSF CLP.
+Garrett was involved in chemical synthesis of [4Fe-4S]-maquettes and their spectroscopic characterization.
+He was co-advised with Research Professor Eric Shepard, Ph.D.; funded by NSF CLP.

 Defense: October 25, 2017 (Ph.D.)